 For the little boy in the Hulk costume, Halloween became a day like no other.
 When the students of Penn High School pulled down the curtain and revealed the costume, his face lit up with excitement.

-Costumes like these allow children with cerebral palsy to feel included when they might not otherwise.
+Costumes like this help children with cerebral palsy feel included and celebrated when they might otherwise feel left out.

-“Somebody seeing him in something like this — a big costume and something that’s really noticeable — they’re gonna want to say something to him,” the boy’s mother said in an interview with CBS News.
+As one mother told CBS News, “Somebody seeing him in something like this — a big costume and something that’s really noticeable — they’re gonna want to say something to him.”